Cherkasy: Railways

-The city has a railway station and one railway stop, both are operated by the state-owned Ukrzaliznytsia company.
+The Cherkasy railway station is the main railway station that serves the city.
+The city also has a railway stop, and both are operated by the state-owned Ukrzaliznytsia company.
 Cherkasy has regular connections to neighbouring cities with small diesel trains.
-Major route Odessa-Moscow passes through Cherkasy.
-One of the most important railway junctions in Ukraine, is located 23 km from Cherkasy, in the city of Smila, where the Kyiv–Dnipro and Odessa–Moscow rail routes cross.
+The major rail route Odesa-Moscow passes through Cherkasy.
+One of the most important railway junctions in Ukraine is located 23 km from Cherkasy, in the city of Smila, where the Kyiv–Dnipro and Odesa–Moscow rail routes cross.

-Air and Water transport
+Air and water transport

 As Cherkasy is located on the bank of Kremenchuk reservoir, it has a small riverport.
 The previously extensive riverboat service along the Dnieper featuring the Raketa hydrofoil ships no longer exists, limiting river transport to cargo and tour boats and private pleasure craft.
 There is also a cargo port located in the city.

 Cherkasy International Airport is located on the western edge of the city.
-It handles chartered flights around Ukraine, because Boryspil airport in Kyiv handles most of Ukraine's International flights.
-In addition, Cherkasy airport is used as the alternative airport for Boryspil in case of unforeseen situations and adverse weather conditions.
+It handled chartered flights around Ukraine, because Boryspil airport in Kyiv handled most of Ukraine's international flights.
+In addition, Cherkasy's airport was used as the alternative airport for Boryspil in case of unforeseen situations and adverse weather conditions.

 Economy

-Cherkasy is an important economic center of Ukraine.
-The city is presented with different industries, but traditionally the greatest development was reached in chemical industry, automotive industry and food industry.
-Total yield, generated by Cherkasy industries was near UAH 7,894.3 billion that is 64% of total income of Cherkasy Region.
+Cherkasy is an important economic centre of Ukraine.
+Traditionally, the city's largest industries have been the chemical industry, the automotive industry and the food industry.
+The total yield generated by Cherkasy industries was near ₴7,894.3 billion, or 64% of the total income of Cherkasy Oblast.